kayrus/prometheus-kubernetes/README.md

           servicePort: 3000
 ```

-If you still don't have Ingress controller installed, you can use manifests from the [`test_ingress`](test_ingress) directory for test purposes.
+If you still don't have an Ingress controller installed, you can use manifests from the [`test_ingress`](test_ingress) directory for test purposes.

 # Alerting